Why it's impossible to write with a monkey named JoJo around

 Dad got me a monkey yesterday.
-Who knows why the name Bobo came to mind, but it did as soon as I looked at that tiny, furry face with the serious, but impish, eyes.
-Dad’s plan was for Bobo to inspire me.
+Who knows why the name JoJo came to mind, but it did as soon as I looked at that tiny, furry face with the serious, but impish, eyes.
+Dad’s plan was for JoJo to inspire me.
 Don’t ask me to follow his thinking.
 Ever since I managed to write a complete short story in a single weekend – like no one’s ever succeeded in that before – Dad thinks I have the makings of a writer.
 He’s worse than a teacher, suggesting I write out a list of verbs and then come up with a second but better one for each, more active or something.
 He also bought me a new dictionary, as if it held the secrets to inspiration better than the older edition.
 I hate to break it to him, but no list of verbs, new dictionary, or noisy monkey is going to make me a writer.
-In fact, Bobo is having none of it.
+In fact, JoJo is having none of it.

-The new dictionary still sat where I left it on the table when I decided to take a traditional photograph of Bobo, to sort of initiate him into the family.
+The new dictionary still sat where I left it on the table when I decided to take a traditional photograph of JoJo, to sort of initiate him into the family.
 I put a bright red bib with a baseball emblem on him and a banana in his hand and sat him in a chair with a dishtowel tying him in place.
 He flung the banana at the wall, picked up the dictionary, opened it, and ripped a few pages out with his teeth.
 Then he smiled for the camera.
 “Eeh-eeh-eeh,” he said, which I think is his version of hee-hee-hee.

 At least the dictionary inspired someone.

 I set the camera down, but wasn’t giving up on the picture-perfect photo just yet.
-I bribed Bobo with a glass of orange juice.
+I bribed JoJo with a glass of orange juice.
 Big mistake.
 In less than a minute I was wearing it.

 “Eeh-eeh-eeh.”